Dublin GAA

-As of 2009, there were 215 clubs affiliated to Dublin GAA — the second highest, ahead of Antrim and Limerick, which each had 108.
+As of 2009, there were 215 clubs affiliated to Dublin GAA – the second highest, ahead of Antrim and Limerick, which each had 108.

 Governance

-Dublin GAA has jurisdiction over the area that is associated with the traditional county of Dublin.
+Dublin GAA has jurisdiction over the area of County Dublin.
 There are 9 officers on the Board, including the Cathaoirleach (Chairperson), Mick Seavers, Vice-Chairman, Ken O'Sullivan and Treasurer, Finbarr O'Mahony.

 The Board is subject to the Leinster GAA Provincial Council.

 Notable officers

 The following members have also held notable positions in the GAA: